Connor M. Karen

 loading …

-Connor focuses on cases that affect the public interest in some noteworthy way.
+Mr. Karen focuses on cases that affect the public interest in some noteworthy way.
 He currently devotes a significant portion of his work to qui tam or “whistleblower” cases arising under the False Claims Act.
 The False Claims Act allows whistleblowers (or “relators”) with knowledge of fraud on the government’s budget to recover damages on behalf of the United States or any of the various States (and some counties and/or local municipalities), when contractors defraud federal, state or local governments out of public funds by submitting false or fraudulent requests for reimbursement.

-Connor is well-versed in California state and federal motion practice, having written and personally argued substantially every type of motion relevant to civil litigation, before California state and federal courts.
+He is well-versed in California state and federal motion practice, having written and personally argued substantially every type of motion relevant to civil litigation, before California state and federal courts.
 Connor also has appellate experience, having prepared and argued civil appeals before the California Court of Appeals and the federal Ninth Circuit Court of Appeals.

 Connor’s expertise in legal research and writing, coupled with his conviction and enthusiasm for pursing justice on behalf of civil plaintiffs, results in a creative advocacy style that often lends his clients an edge in contentious cases.

-For example, the first case Connor filed as a lawyer, on behalf of five victims of brain injuries resulting from use of an electroconvulsive therapy device, resulted in a judicial opinion (Riera v.
+For example, the first case he filed as a lawyer, on behalf of five victims of brain injuries resulting from use of an electroconvulsive therapy device, resulted in a judicial opinion (Riera v.
 Somatics (C.D.
 Cal.)
 2018 WL 6242154) that expanded protection to patients and consumers.
 It did so by clarifying the responsibilities of medical providers to warn patients of risks based on risk indicators in the Food & Drug Administration’s public risk database called the Medical and User Facility Device Experience (MAUDE) database.

 Education